 Plant spring flowering plants such as primulas, aubretia, pansies, chaenomeles and hellebores as they will bring such a contrast of colour into the garden.
 Most are easy to grow, don't require a lot of attention and, once established, they will flower reliably year after year.

-Claire, one of our plant experts recommends Camellias which is our Plant of the Month…
+Joe, one of our plant experts, recommends Camellias -

 “Camellias are very well known and will add a hint of elegance to your garden.
 They range in size, are suitable for most gardens and look fantastic when in bloom.
 They are acid lovers so if your soil isn’t suitable then you can grow them in containers.”

-Now is the time to sowyour seedsindoors such as vegetables, summer bedding plants, seed potatoes, onion sets, garlic and asparagus.
+Now is the time to sowyour seedsindoors such as vegetables and summer bedding plants

 It's worth using a mulch such as decorative bark or landscape fabric to help supress weeds, preventing them from taking hold once everything starts to grow.
 Most weeds are easier to control when they are young so remove any that start to show as it will save you a lot of time in the future.